-BeyondAutism was founded as The Rainbow Charity in 2000, when a group of parents founded Rainbow School in 2000 with 3 pupils in a run-down pre-fabricated hut on the grounds of Beatrix Potter School in Wandsworth.
+BeyondAutism was founded as The Rainbow Charity in 2000, when a group of parents founded Rainbow School with 3 pupils in a run-down pre-fabricated hut on the grounds of Beatrix Potter School in Wandsworth.

 Since then the charity and school have undergone a remarkable transformation, growing exponentially in response to need.
 We now deliver transformative education to pupils from 16 Local Authorities across London.

 In September 2017 Rainbow School becomes two separate schools, Park House School and Tram House School.

 We are very proud of where we are today and look forward to empowering more people with autism for decades to come.

 The story so far…

 The Rainbow Charity and Rainbow School are founded with 3 pupils in temporary accommodation.